micro-os-plus/build-helper-xpack/templates/README-3RD-PARTY.md

 The project includes many classes; see the documentation for details.

+#### Dependencies

+- none

 #### CMake

 To integrate the Google Test source library into a CMake application, add this folder to the build:

 ```cmake
 add_subdirectory("xpacks/xpack-3rd-party-xxx-yyy")`